 Note: Please sign exactly as your name or names appear(s) on this Proxy.
 When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or ξ please give full title as such.
-If signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership authorized person.
+When signing as executor, administrator, attorney, trustee or guardian, please give f such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

 Please date and sign your Proxy on the reverse side and return it promptly.

 Address Changes/Comments: